dimagi/commcare-export/README.md

                   --output <file name or SQL database URL>
 ```

+See `commcare-export --help` for the full list of options.

 There are example query files for the CommCare Demo App (available on the CommCareHq Exchange) in the `examples/`
 directory.